RedTurtle/collective.navigationtoggle/README.txt

 a subtree.
 When a subsection is open, the class "*cnavOpen*" is added to the same element.

-You can (but this product will don't) rely on those classes to give additional styles effects in your Plone theme.
+You can (but this product doesn't) rely on those classes to give additional styles effects in your Plone theme.

 This products *may* also works on non-standard navigation HTML structure (as the generations on subelement